Last updated: Jan, 2021

 We have evolved by conditioning as cognitive science reveals, we respond to situations through repetition.
 Every choice we feel we have made is made by past experience, as was discussed in previous chapters.
 We duplicate, we facsimilate, everyday that passes is seemingly so much like the one before.

-The significance of The Golden Ratio, or Fibonacci's sequence, in Chaos Theory is particularly interesting when we consider it's relevance to time in the next chapter.
+The significance of The Golden Ratio (Fibonacci's sequence) in Chaos Theory is particularly interesting when we consider it's relevance to time in the next chapter.
 If the rate at which we scale is governed by such a mathematical factor and can also operate within thought experiments and formulas involving Special Relativity, then this seeming coincidence is worth investigating.

-Time's Paradigm, proposes that all of existence in the Universe, from the past through to the future, is likely akin to one giant, four dimensional fractal expression.
+Time's Paradigm, proposes that all of existence in the universe, from the past through to the future, is likely akin to one giant, four dimensional fractal expression.
 Conscious beings may experience a sense of flow through this structure, giving rise to the notion of time, however it all exists at once.
-Events occur and re-occur, cycles return, "meaningful coincidences" abound, actions repeated time and again by all things.
-And all of this happens to every last body in the universe however big or small, because they are connected to their earlier or later selves by an elevator of scale.
+Events occur and re-occur, cycles return, "meaningful coincidences" abound, actions copied time and again by all things.
+And all of this happens to every last body in the universe however big or small, because they are connected to their earlier and later selves by an elevator of scale.

 Contraction of objects in motion was first considered by scientists at the turn of the last century as a way to explain the peculiar properties of light.
-It became incorporated into the theory of Special Relativity and will become significant to this discourse later on.
-So, going into the kitchen a few minutes ago to make a cup of coffee is now not only something that happened a million miles away (as was explained previously) but also you might have been a completely different size.
+It became incorporated into the theory of Special Relativity and will become significant to this proposition later on.
+So, going into the kitchen a few minutes ago to make a cup of coffee is now not only something that happened a few million kilometers away, but also an event in which you might have been a different size.